viking-frank/neurocats.github.io/_posts/2017-08-14-tensorflow-mlp.md

 ```

 Basically we are execute out initialization operation `init_op`, creating a
-writer and loop over a random data set of sinus values between -1 and 1.
-For
+writer and loop over a uniformly random data set of labeled sinus values
-that we are executing the training operation `train_op` by providing it with
+between -1 and 1.
+For that we are executing the training operation
-labeled data.
-In the end we are doing summaries that we can view here:
+`train_op` by providing it with labeled data.
+In the end we are doing
+summaries that we can view here:

 ![f](https://raw.githubusercontent.com/f37/f37.github.io/master/assets/mlp/mlp_loss_tb.png)